 - Remittances to persons and companies classified as having a considerable risk of conducting terrorist actions, as informed individually to banks by the RBI.

-Exchange Facility for Amount Greater than USD 250,000
+Exchange Facility for Amounts Greater than USD 250,000

 If the nation of emigration, the medical institute administering treatment, or the university needs it, RI may use the facility above the limit specified, which is USD 250,000 for emigration, medical treatment, or studies outside the country.
 One must remember that it can only happen under particular/specific conditions.
 In some circumstances, prior RBI approval is necessary to transfer cash worth more than USD 250,000 (INR 1,89,72,137).